 The team are now fully dedicated to the job, having trained in New Zealand last year and they got five specially-trained horses from there to help them compete in KL with Chiangmai silver medallist Husref Abdul Malek to lead the charge.
 Thus, the Equestrian Association of Malaysia (EAM) have targetted an individual gold and a team silver this time.

-For showjumping, EAM have targetted an individual gold but we still have Asian Games bronze medallist Quzeir Ambak Mahamad Fathil in the squad and younger brother Qabil, who has overtaken his sibling as the nation's best showjumper, to strenghten the team.
+For showjumping, EAM have targetted an individual gold but we still have Asian Games bronze medallist Quzeir Ambak Mahamad Fathil in the squad and younger brother Qabil, who has overtaken his sibling as the nation's best showjumper, to strengthen the team.

 For dressage, EAM have targetted both the team and individual gold.
 Qabil and his youngest sibling, sister Quzandria Nur, won the Asian Games team dressage silver and the team are still improving.